MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 -   ### Testing Log In option:
     1. Tested the Flash message that appears when User tries to Log In with a wrong User or Password: "Incorrect User and/or Password"

-    2. Tested the succesfull log in and the redirection to the homepage and the Flash message that appears: "Welcome, user"
+    2. Tested the successful login and the redirection to the homepage and the Flash message that appears: "Welcome, user"

     3. Tested required fields for "User" and "Password"

     4. Tested the Link option to redirect to the Sign Up page if the User is not registered yet.

 -   ### Testing edit_scientist.html Page:
-    1. Made sure the details for: Scientist Name, Country of Birth, Date of Birth, Field of Research, and Wikipedia URL are pre-filled with the current information.
+    1. Made sure the details for Scientist Name, Country of Birth, Date of Birth, Field of Research, and Wikipedia URL are pre-filled with the current information.

     2. Tested the "Cancel" option to make sure nothing was updated on the database and that the page redirects back to the compendium page.